stark1tty/SedMob/docs/web-ui-guide.md

 #### Restore

 A file upload form accepts a previously exported JSON backup file.
 Restoring replaces all existing data with the contents of the backup file.
 A confirmation is required before proceeding.
-Uploaded files (photos, audio) are not included in the backup — only database records.
+Uploaded files (photos, audio) are not included in the JSON backup — only database records.

+#### Full Backup (Database + Files)

+A "Download Full Backup" button exports the entire database and all uploaded files (photos, audio) as a single ZIP archive.
+The ZIP contains `database.json` (same format as the regular backup) plus an `uploads/` directory tree with all media files.
+The file is named `gneisswork_full_backup_<timestamp>.zip`.

+#### Full Restore

+A file upload form accepts a previously exported full backup ZIP.
+Restoring replaces all existing data in the database and all uploaded files on disk.
+The ZIP must contain a valid `database.json` entry.
+Any existing uploads directory is cleared and replaced with the contents from the archive.

 #### Application Logs